Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 Duolingo is the app that I have been using to prep for our upcoming trip to Portugal and I love it!
 The free program operates like a game.
 You work your way through levels and chapters and get points each time you complete something.
 Every chapter tests your pronunciations, spelling, and ability to put together sentences.
 There are modules that focus on a specific skill, such as verb tense, grammar, or related nouns (animals, clothing, etc).

 There’s also a general review that tests you on everything you’ve learned so far.
 If I have no time to learn anything new, I take five minutes out of my day to go through the review just to make sure I retain the information.
 You can also challenge friends, as well as interact with other people who are also learning the same language you are.
+It’s one of the best apps to learn French, German, Arabic, even endangered languages like Hawaiian.

 You won’t become fluent using Duolingo, but it’s a fun and effective way to learn enough of another language to get by on your travels.